0urob0r0s/rancher-auto-rabbitmq/README.md

 **Notes**

-RABBITMQ_ERLANG_COOKIE is required for Node Clustering If not specified, user/pass = guest/guest.
+- RABBITMQ_ERLANG_COOKIE is required for Node Clustering.
+- If not specified, user/pass = guest/guest.

 **Head over the repo `docker-adv-rt` for a more complex example.**